json-schema-org/website/pages/blog/posts/new-website.md

 ## We are so pleased to announce the launch of our new website!

 We are excited to announce the launch of our newly designed JSON Schema website!

-We have created a modern design with improved site navigation and a new information architecture to help you find exactly what you are looking for and better explain the benefits of JSON Schema and it's amazing Ecosystem.
+We have created a modern design with improved site navigation and new information architecture to help you find exactly what you are looking for and better explain the benefits of JSON Schema and its incredible ecosystem.

 ## A little bit of history

-The JSON Schema story started back in 2007, when Chris Zyp proposed JSON Schema as a schema language to validate JSON documents.
-Today, JSON Schema is one of the most used standards in the industry, and during all this time, there has been different leading groups, different specification releases, different site versions, and most important, hundreds of contribution by the JSON Schema Community.
-However, we have been receiving feedback about different ways to improve and refresh the site experience, and this is why the Community have been working hard to release a new version of the website to help JSON Schema to continue this amazing growth!
+The JSON Schema story started in 2007 when Chris Zyp proposed JSON Schema as a schema language to validate JSON documents.
+Today, JSON Schema is one of the most used standards in the industry.
+During all this time, there have been different leading groups, specification releases, site versions, and, most importantly, hundreds of contributions by the JSON Schema Community.
+However, we have been receiving feedback about different ways to improve and refresh the site experience, and this is why the Community has been working so hard to release a new version of the website to help JSON Schema continue this amazing growth!

 <figure className="mt-5">
   <img class="max-w-xs sm:max-w-md md:max-w-lg lg:max-w-xl xl:max-w-2xl mx-auto" src="/img/posts/2023/new-website/site-2016.png"/>